 Raids do seem to have picked up recently especially in Bangkok though as far as I know most led to nothing more than check ups.
 The large Nataree soapy massage parlor was closed down with the help of a Western religious-based organization that claims the place was involved in human trafficking.
-At least one report also claimed that at least one under aged woman was found on the premises.
+A report also claimed that at least one under aged woman was found on the premises.
 Since this all leads to good publicity and more donations for said organization one can wonder if the claims made are true.
-By their own admission said organization is totally opposed to sex work even when it is engaged in by adult women who enter the trade by their own choice.
+By its own admission the organization is totally opposed to sex work even when it is engaged in by adult women who enter the trade by their own choice.
 There is also the question of what exactly “human trafficking” entails since it seems to be used for anyone who to travels to engage in sex work even though it is rarely if ever used to describe people who migrate to engage in other forms of work which are often lower paid and statistically more dangerous.

 No feeling person is in favor of the exploitation of other human beings.
 Unfortunately this is not the kind of thing that is decided by some open and democratic process where those who are against such things simply pull a lever and eliminate them for all times.
 All sorts of things have gone into the creation of the society we find ourselves in today.
 That must be kept in mind if any kind of serious decisions or actions can ever be made.
 For my part I simply observe and study and report my findings here for the entertainment of the reader.
 I make no recommendations or suggestions to anyone but I can’t help but point out glaring contradictions and hypocrisy once in a while.